nmlevin11/Project2/Project2_Group_L.md

     ## #   WW_category <dbl>, image <chr>, imageType <chr>, calories <int>,
     ## #   protein <chr>, fat <chr>, carbs <chr>

-Both of these two search function above included an output variable of “WW_category” This variable did not exist in the source data and had to be created using the Weight Watchers Smart Points values.
+The ingredient_search and calorie_search functions above output a variable of “WW_category” This variable did not exist in the source data and had to be created using the Weight Watchers Smart Points values.
 The categories utilized are:

 1. Low: less than 10
 2. Medium: 10 to less than 20